hspringthorpe/GBPJPY-Moving-Average-Backtester/README.md

 Backtest of a moving average strategy used on the currency pair GBP/JPY.

-My aim is to create a moving average backtester by running through a set of data and using performance metrics to deteremine the success of the strategy.
+My aim is to create a moving average backtester by running through a set of data and using performance metrics to determine the success of the strategy.

 # Current Logic